Karivool/okpizza/docs/flux-cycles.md

   0. invoked from `MessageDetail` `didMount`/`willReceiveProps`
   0. `GET /api/messages/:id` is called.
   0. `receiveSingleMessage` is set as the success callback.
+  0. this can be used for showing the most recent messages for each user.

 ### Messages API Response Actions